cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 * InvalidRequest - Arguments do not conform to this spec or are otherwise invalid - e.g. requested extension is not supported by the wallet

 * InternalError - An error occurred during execution of this API call.
-* Refused - The request was refused due to lack of access - e.g. wallet disconnects.
+* Refused - The request was refused due to lack of access - e.g. user rejected connection to this dApp.

 * AccountChange - The account has changed.
 The dApp should call `wallet.enable()` to reestablish connection to the new account.
 The wallet should not ask for confirmation as the user was the one who initiated the account change in the first place.

 ### Initial API